SirMore/Data-Visualizaation/Home_Work_5/README.md

 **Pre-processing**
-The data was pre-processed so that the replication numbers number that follows the $S#V#$ groups  were deleled.
+The data was pre-processed so that the replication numbers number that follows the $S_iV_j$ groups  were deleled.

 **Initial Plots**: